COINHOUSE TERMS AND CONDITIONS OF USE

 14. Withdrawal and Deposit Procedure

-Withdrawal and Deposit are offered for certain Crypto-assets to Customers who have a validated, non-blocked and non-suspended Customer Account and who can access COINHOUSE services via the Website.
-These services can be accessed from the Website and through a Customer Officer.
+Withdrawal and Deposit are offered for certain Crypto-assets to Customers who have a validated, non-blocked and non-suspended Customer Account and who can access COINHOUSE services via the Website or the Mobile App.
+These services can be accessed from the Website or the Mobile App and through a Customer Officer.

 These services are subject to the same limitations and conditions as the Conservation service defined above.